- Rund ums Studium

 In addition, you should expect possible fees for the notarisation and/or translation of your certificates and other documents.

 For the application to a university in Lower Saxony, you will usually have to prove that your German language skills are good enough to study in Germany.
-You can prove this e. g. by providing a Goethe-Zertifikat C2 or the Deutsche Sprachdiplom II.
-Additionally, there are three German exams especially for university admission:
+You can prove this e. g. by providing a Goethe-Zertifikat C2, the Deutsche Sprachdiplom II, or by passing the test TELC C1 Hochschule.
+Additionally, there are two German exams especially for university admission:

 Find more information on language requirements and details about possible language certificates here.